BonzaOwl/CodeNameOwl/_posts/sqlserver/2018-10-04-full-text-indexing-crawl-logs.md

   - SQL
   - sqlserver
 ---

 Recently I ran into an issue I had never experienced before, a third party vendor was using Full-Text Indexing on one of the databases in their application, as part of their nightly routine they would do an incremental rebuild of the full-text index and then once a week a full rebuild of that index would take place, this wasn&#8217;t causing any SQL related problems but I found one day that the C:\ on that instance had become rather full and had triggered the disk alarm on our monitoring application.

 Upon investigation, I found that there was a <span style="text-decoration: underline;"><strong>17GB</strong></span> crawl log on disk!
-Due to the instance not being restarted in some time the index rebuild had been apending the same log over and over.
+Due to the instance not being restarted in some time the index rebuild had been appending the same log over and over.

 I needed to find a way to shrink that log or get SQL to make a new one each time the rebuild job runs, therein lies the problem, for some reason Microsoft has little to no documentation on the crawl logs themselves so I set about trying to find articles written by other people who may have been in a similar situation previously, unfortunately, I found very very few, so I started testing&#8230;

 ### Anatomy Of The Crawl Log

-When an error occurs during a crawl, the Full-Text crawl logging facility creates and _maintains** **_a crawl log, for me this also included informational events.
+When an error occurs during a crawl, the Full-Text crawl logging facility creates and _maintains\*\* \*\*\_a crawl log, for me this also included informational events.

 Each crawl log corresponds to a specific Catalog in a specific database.